I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 After a layoff of more than five years, the classic lineup of Dokken (vocalist Don Dokken, guitarist George Lynch, drummer "Wild" Mick Brown, and bassist Jeff Pilson) seemed to be on the verge of a legitimate comeback when they reunited in 1994 and released Dysfunctional the following year.
 That album maintained the band's trademark melodic-but-heavy sound, with some darker undertones that modernized their music for the grunge crazed '90s.
-Reviews were positive and Dysfunctional reportedly sold a quarter of a million copies (a surprisingly strong showing for a so-called "hair band"), but not enough units to please the suits at Columbia Records, who dropped the band.
-Dokken was promptly snapped up by CMC International Records, a rising indie label who had been slowly building an impressive roster of '80s hard rock and metal acts jettisoned by the majors, and they went straight into the studio to work on their next album, to be titled Shadowlife.
+Reviews were positive and Dysfunctional reportedly sold a quarter of a million copies worldwide -- a surprisingly strong showing for an "'80s band," but not enough to please the suits at Columbia Records, who dropped Dokken from their roster.
+They were promptly snapped up by CMC International Records, an indie label who'd built an impressive roster of hard rock and metal acts that had been jettisoned by the majors, and they went straight into the studio to work on their next album, to be titled Shadowlife.

 The recording sessions for Shadowlife took place at a time of major turmoil not just in Dokken's own camp, but in the hard rock scene in general.
 Many old-guard '80s rock and metal bands were struggling to stay "relevant" in the '90s by tweaking their sounds to ride the "alternative" wave (see: Warrant's Ultraphobic and Belly to Belly albums, or Voyeurs, from Rob Halford's ill-fated experiment "Two").